liboyang0112/TRExFitter/docs/BasicTutorial2020/GOF.md

 ## Saturated model

 Whenever a fit procedure is used, it is important to check the Goodness-of-fit (GoF) status.
 GoF is a metric that gives probability how well the fit model can describe the observed data.
 If the GoF gives very small probability, the model should be checked.

-For a long time in TRExFitter, a very ad hoc GoF test was implemented that comapred the likelihood values for the fit to data and a fit to Asimov dataset.
+For a long time in `TRExFitter`, a very ad hoc GoF test was implemented that compared the likelihood values for the fit to data and a fit to Asimov dataset.
 This is obviously not a proper test.
 The proper test is provided by [saturated model](http://www.physics.ucla.edu/~cousins/stats/cousins_saturated.pdf).
 In this test, the likelihoods (likelihood ratios) are compared.
-One is obtained by fitting the data with the nominal model and the other one by still fitting the real data, but with the _saturated model, a model that has enough freedom that it will fit the data perfectly, without nuisance parameter pulls.
+One is obtained by fitting the data with the nominal model and the other one by still fitting the real data, but with the _saturated model_, a model that has enough freedom that it will fit the data perfectly, without nuisance parameter pulls.
 In other words, the saturated model is a modified model that matches the data.
 The likelihood ratio follows the $\chi^2$ distribution asymptotically (Wilks theorem), and thus can be used as a standard GoF test.
 To further compare it to the $\chi^2$ test, the saturated model represents $\chi^2 = 0$ (perfect agreement).
 Or it can be viewed as the constant term that is removed from the full likelihood
 $$